Hurricane Festival: Reestablishment 1997

 In 1997 a festival in Scheeßel was resumed under a new city mayor and renamed Hurricane Festival.
 With the help of a local company, the event organiser Folkert Koopmans (FKP Scorpio) succeeded in convincing the Scheeßel city administration to resume the festival.
-Around 20.000 people attended the first Hurricane Festival on 21 and 22 June 1997 where the headliners were Rammstein, INXS and Bad Religion; the event did not make any profit.
-Koopmans had calculated that if there were 12.000 attendees then he would break even.
+Around 20,000 people attended the first Hurricane Festival on 21 and 22 June 1997 where the headliners were Rammstein, INXS and Bad Religion; the event did not make any profit.
+Koopmans had calculated that if there were 12,000 attendees then he would break even.
 36 bands performed over the two days across two stages, a main stage and a smaller one which were both in tents.
-Since there were 9.000 more attendees than expected who wanted to stay over night on the site, land from the neighbouring farm was converted last minute to camping grounds.
+Since there were 9,000 more attendees than expected who wanted to stay overnight on the site, land from the neighbouring farm was converted last minute to camping grounds.